tripat67/RobisAngels/README.md

-Log
 Completed the register file (Feb 6 2020)